 Here are some common time frames for depreciating property:

-- Office furniture: For seven years
+- Office furniture: 7 years

-- Residential rental properties: For 27.5 years
+- Residential rental properties: 27.5 years

 You need some key information about the property.
 You must know the property’s initial cost.
 And, you need to determine how many years the asset will hold value at your business.